 Use Pinterest if you are a niche business for which this purely visual platform is relevant

 Pinterest isn’t used by everyone.
 You’ll likely have less competition if your potential customer is active on Pinterest.

 Instead of worrying too much about your content, Pinterest is a great tool for posting user-generated content.
 This will not only cut down on your time spent creating content but also help you create engagement since users are likely to share that your company selected their posts.

 Use any other social media platforms that may be relevant to your target audience

 Although most people think of Facebook and Twitter when they think of social media, other platforms can be a great way of reaching your potential customers more easily.

 Tumblr, for example, is still popular with younger demographics, with over 300 million active users.
-Reddit, although not strictly a social media platform, can also be used for lead generation if the right subreddits are targeted.
+Although not strictly a social media platform, Reddit can also be used for lead generation if the right subreddits are targeted.

 5 Multichannel Marketing Ideas For B2B Lead Generation

-Here are five ways you can use multichannel marketing to generate B2B leads.
+Here are five ways to use multichannel marketing to generate B2B leads.